 The Triumphant Cross is a cross atop an orb.
 The cross represents Christ's sacrifice and the orb (often with an equatorial band) represents the world.
 It symbolises Christ's triumph over the world, and prominent in images of Christ as Salvator Mundi - the Saviour of the World.
 (See also Earth Symbol.)

 When used as royal regalia, it takes the Latin name Globus Cruciger and is often encrusted with jewels (see also Jewelled Cross).
 The holder of the Globus Cruciger shows he or she takes responsibility as the titular head of the state religion and is defender of the faith.
-The orb (or the absurd 'Holy Hand Grenade' in Pythonesque) is also a great way to symbolise a monarch ominously holding an empire.
+The orb (Pythonesque: 'Holy Hand Grenade') is also a great way to symbolise a monarch ominously holding an empire.

 Queen Elizabeth I, at her Catholic coronation in 1559

 Emperor Leontius holds a Globus Cruciger in his left hand and a karaoke mike in his right hand

 Source: CNG coins

 Note: The Triumphant Cross should not be confused with the identical symbol for the element antimony, used in alchemy.

 The globe, often squashed, forms part of numerous church emblems.
 These usually represent the church's mission to spread the Gospel worldwide.
 Such emblems include: